Ultrasonic Transformers: Towards a Noetic Frontier

 Overview

 Over the last two decades, focused ultrasound has made tremendous strides beyond the preexisting neurotechnology, particularly in the realm of neuromodulation due to massive improvements in transcranial ultrasound technology, or tFUS.
 In this article we will expound on the technologies behind tFUS and the path it has taken to get to the state of the art, and— more importantly— project a data driven image in the future that follows a trend we call Wes’s Law.
-Additionally, the advent of neural transformers has unlocked the ability to decode neural data with incredible accuracy and then generate neural firing sequences with the same fidelity ChatGPT producers text.
+Additionally, the advent of neural transformers has unlocked the ability to decode neural data with incredible accuracy and then generate neural firing sequences with the same fidelity ChatGPT produces text.

 Historical Milestones